Insert containers separated into tabs.

 Inserts a number of multi-element containers as tabs.
 Tabs are a navigational element that allows users to easily move between groups of related content.

-To add elements to the returned containers, you can use "with" notation (preferred) or just call methods directly on the returned object.
+To add elements to the returned containers, you can use the with notation (preferred) or just call methods directly on the returned object.
 See examples below.

 Function signature[source]